habitat-sh/habitat/components/docs-chef-io/README.md

-# Automate Documentation
+# Habitat Documentation

-The Automate Documentation is deployed on https://docs.chef.io/automate/ using Hugo modules.
+The Habitat Documentation is deployed on https://docs.chef.io/habitat/ using Hugo modules.

 ## The Fastest Way to Contribute

-There are two steps to updating the Chef Automate documentation:
+There are two steps to updating the Chef Habitat documentation:

 1. Update the documentation in the `habitat-sh/habitat` repository.
 1. Update the Chef Habitat repository module in `chef/chef-web-docs`.